rwxrob/notes/Current cycling kit layer clothing items.md

 Here's my preferred cycling kit for my all-road/gravel style, head to toe.
-This gear covers every temperature and condition in which I'm willing to ride.
-Anything beyong this
+This gear covers every temperature and condition in which I'm willing to ride:

+- Torrential, sudden downpours, afternoon NC thunderstorms (usually warm)
+- 4 C (never below freezing)
+- 36 C

+Anything weather situation beyond this is something I just won't ride.

 There's no lycra kit here.
-I have it (mostly NeoPro) but I only want to be a lycra super hero specifically when going for Strava KOM hunting.
+I do have it (mostly NeoPro and even a bit of Le Col I can't part with) but I only want to become a lycra super hero specifically when going for Strava KOM hunting when I'm in peak cycling shape.
 I HATE how lycra/spandex looks.
 Too many MAMILs out there that should never wear it.
-Here's a free tip, lose 10 kilos before "getting aero" and you'll get faster.
+Here's a free tip, lose 10 kilos *before* "getting aero" and you'll get faster.
+You look ridiculous.
 ## Head

 Getting headwear right is crucial.
 Temperature regulation really works through the scalp and mine is bald.
 Too hot of a head and everything else sweats through.
 Too cold and my hands and feet freeze, which reminds me of the old "if you want warm feet put on a hat adage from skiing days."